leoovs/unipp/README.md

 ## How to use

-Currently, all the __Uni++__ source code is `constexpr`-covered.
 The library provides a simple interface for working with the UTF-encoded character sequences.
-It does not dynamically allocate memory behind the scenes and it makes no use of exceptions to report errors.
+It allocates very little and allows to specify custom allocators.
+Exceptions are not used.
 The library does not introduce any specific types to store code units, it only relies on the standard types like `char` or `char16_t` and standard-defined semantics for those types, so you don't have to type 'utf8' or 'utf16' everywhere (my personal preference), the only exception is the `char` built-in type, see the __Remarks__ section below.

 Here's a basic use-case of __Uni++__: